-LIP funding is the process through which TfL provides financial support to boroughs for schemes to improve their transport networks in a way that is consistent with and supports the Mayor's Transport Strategy.
+LIP funding is the process through which we provide boroughs with financial support.
+The funding is for schemes to improve their transport networks in a way that is consistent with and supports the Mayor's Transport Strategy.

-The latest LIP delivery plan is on the LIPs page in Publications & reports.
+Older LIP documents are on the LIPs page in Publications & reports.

 Corridors, neighbourhoods and supporting measures funding is allocated using a formula that was agreed with London Councils and the London Technical Advisory Group (LoTAG) in 2010.

 Bids for Liveable Neighbourhoods funding and Bus Priority funding on borough roads are made to TfL.
 We assess them against our own bidding guidance and the benefits that the schemes are expected to achieve, such as more walking, cycling and use of public transport through more reliable journeys.